 To provide an introduction to IR as a social scientific discipline, its history, key contributors and methodologies

 To consider key ways in which knowledge derived from IR can be applied to real-life contexts

 To provide tools that support students in critical thinking and argumentation

 The course provides a broad introduction to concepts, theories and methodologies used in the study of Social Psychology.
-Topics include: an overview of the subject; the self in social context; interpersonal relations; group and inter-group relations and cultural phenomena.
+Topics include an overview of the subject; the self in social context; interpersonal relations; group and inter-group relations and cultural phenomena.

-This course develops proficiency in working with range of mathematical methods including logic and proof by contradiction, algebraic equations, trigonometric functions and expressions, co-ordinate geometry vectors and calculus.
+This course develops proficiency in working with a range of mathematical methods including logic and proof by contradiction, algebraic equations, trigonometric functions and expressions, co-ordinate geometry vectors and calculus.
 The theoretical concepts underlying these areas are explored and related to working methods and application which together build on the elementary techniques of mathematics.

 Special written online study materials